KyloRen04/KyloRen04/README.md

 Web Developer
 -------------

 I've been learning to code for 2 years, after my bachelors in Electronics & Communication.
-I started with HTML & CSS, but have really found a passion for backend development.
-I started my career in web development as a Backend Developer Intern and currently I'm a full time Software Developer.
+I started with HTML & CSS, but have really found a passion for web development.
+I started my career in web development as a Frontend Web Developer Intern and currently I'm a full time Software Engineer Frontend.

 * 🌍  I'm based in Jhansi, Uttar Pradesh, India
 * ✉️  You can contact me at [kumar.akshat29@gmail.com](mailto:kumar.akshat29@gmail.com)